Once you've become a subscriber to the SJMP website, you'll find everything in our catalog at your fingertips.

 You get the picture.
 Choose this option and you can then save the MP3 to the same location on your hard drive as your PDFs.
 Import the MP3 into whatever music program you use (iTunes, RealPlayer, etc.) and make a CD for yourself or your choir.
 HINT: You might want to make a new PLAYLIST that includes just your SJMP anthems to make them easier to access and put on a CD.

 EPS - Encapsulated Postscript Files are files that have the fonts embedded in them.
 They are great for putting into bulletins when congregational parts are called for.
-Alternativly, there may be TIF files (graphic files) for those of you who are more familiar with the TIF format.
+Alternatively, there may be TIF or JPEG files (graphic files) for those of you who are more familiar with those formats.

-HINT: If you try to OPEN an EPS file, it will not work unless you have a program that will convert it and I suspect you do not.
-However, these will work by PLACING or IMPORTING them into a document (bulletin, leaflet, etc.) TIF files will probably open, because most computers have some sort of program that will open a graphic.
-EPS is better quality, but TIF files work fine as well.
+HINT: If you try to OPEN an EPS file, it will not work unless you have a program that will convert it and we suspect you do not.
+However, these will work by PLACING or IMPORTING them into a document (bulletin, leaflet, etc.) TIF/JPEG files will probably open, because most computers have some sort of program that will open a graphic.
+EPS is better quality, but TIF/JPEG files work fine as well.

 Any questions?
 My email is at the bottom of the page.